 - Please keep the Center quiet.
 Place your phone on vibrate or silent.
 Do not take calls while in the Center.

-- As of August 22, 2011, all lab users will be required to pay for printing.
-Please see WEPA for more information.
+- All lab users will be required to pay for printing.
+Please see Inknew window for more information.

 - The Center staff and student aides are not responsible for students' and other visitors' personal belongings left unattended.